CIROH-Snow/snow_sensing/code/mayfly_datalogger/README.md

 These steps are described in the hardware wiring guide in the hardware section of this repository, but are included again here for double checking before final programming.
 Follow these steps to ensure that the switched power jumpers are set correctly on the Mayfly datalogger:

-	1. At the top of each grove port on the Mayfly, there is a little, black header with four pins that identifies how much voltage is supplied over the switched power to that grove terminal
+1. At the top of each grove port on the Mayfly, there is a little, black header with four pins that identifies how much voltage is supplied over the switched power to that grove terminal.
-	2. The voltage supplied to each terminal is set by moving the jumper that connects one of the three outer pins to each headers' center pin
+2. The voltage supplied to each terminal is set by moving the jumper that connects one of the three outer pins to each headers' center pin.
 3. Using a very fine, sturdy point, such as a very small flathead screwdriver, carefully make the following adjustments:
-		1. Above the D5-6 grove terminal, move the jumper to 5v
+   * Above the D5-6 grove terminal, move the jumper to 5v.
-		2. Above one of the SDI-12 grove terminals (it does not matter which), move the jumper to 12v
+   * Above one of the SDI-12 grove terminals (it does not matter which), move the jumper to 12v.
-		3. Above the other SDI-12 grove terminal, move the jumper to 3v (it may already be there by default)
+   * Above the other SDI-12 grove terminal, move the jumper to 3v (it may already be there by default).
-		4. Above the D10-11 grove terminal, move the jumper to 5v
+   * Above the D10-11 grove terminal, move the jumper to 5v.
-		5. Above the Aux Analog grove terminals, move the jumper to 3v (it may already be there by default)
+   * Above the Aux Analog grove terminals, move the jumper to 3v (it may already be there by default).

-7. Attach the MicroSD card
+### 6. Attach the MicroSD card

-	1. There are two options for attaching the MicroSD card.
-You may use the socket found on the left-hand side
-	2. You may also use the adapter that likely came with your purchase of the Mayfly.
-Simply insert the 8 prongs of this adapter into the 8-pin header above the SD socket, matching the white outline on the Mayfly
+There are two options for attaching the MicroSD card.
+You may use the socket found on the left-hand side, or you may also use the adapter that likely came with your purchase of the Mayfly datalogger.
+Simply insert the 8 prongs of this adapter into the 8-pin header above the SD socket, matching the white outline on the Mayfly.
+Insert the MicroSD card into the slot and push down until it clicks.
-8. There are some optional and some required soldering configurations that need to take place for setting up a station.
-Please consult the [soldering documentation](https://github.com/CIROH-Snow/snow_sensing/blob/main/hardware/soldering_guide.md) found in the "hardware" folder of this repository
-9. All you need is to assemble the mounting hardware and wire the station.
-Constructing the station and wiring can be an intensive process and is difficult to describe without visual aids.
-Consult the [construction](https://github.com/CIROH-Snow/snow_sensing/blob/main/hardware/construction_guide.md) and [wiring](https://github.com/CIROH-Snow/snow_sensing/blob/main/hardware/wiring_guide.md) guides found in the "hardware" folder of this repository.

-### 6. Program XBee Radio Modules
+### 7. Program XBee Radio Modules (OPTIONAL)

 **NOTE: You need only follow these steps if you are adding telemetry to your snow sensing station.**